expo/expo/docs/pages/guides/permissions.md

 When adding Expo and other React Native modules to your project, certain Android permissions might be implied automatically.
 The modules should only add relevant permissions **required** to use the module, however, sometimes you may want to remove some of these permissions.

-Since the `android.permissions` manifest property doesn't work in the bare workflow- when you want to exclude specific permissions from the build, you have to exclude them in your **AndroidManifest.xml**.
+Since the `android.permissions` manifest property doesn't work in the bare workflow, you'll need to edit **AndroidManifest.xml** to exclude specific permissions from the build.
 You can do that with the `tools:node="remove"` attribute on the `<use-permission>` tag.

 ```xml
 <manifest xmlns:tools="http://schemas.android.com/tools">